Spin-orbit coupled spin-boson model : A variational analysis: Variational Analysis for conserved momentum

 Next, we investigate the entanglement between spin and the environment for different momentum $k$ of the particle.
 By integrating out the bath degrees of freedom, the reduced density matrix of the SO coupled particle takes the form ${\rm Tr}_{\rm B} \ket{\psi}\!\bra{\psi} = \hat{\rho}_s \ket{k}\!\bra{k} $, where $\hat{\rho}_s $ denotes the reduced density matrix corresponding to the spin degree of freedom, which is given by,

 The degree of entanglement with the environment can be quantified from the entanglement entropy $S_{en} = -{\rm Tr}(\hat{\rho}_s {\rm ln} \rho_s)$ which has implicit dependence on the momentum $k$ of the particle.
 The entanglement entropy increases from $k=0$, attains a maximum at a critical momentum corresponding to the magnetic phase transition, and then decreases monotonically with $k$ [see Fig.~\ref{Fig1}(d)].
 As shown in Fig.~\ref{Fig1}(c), the entropy reaches its peak at the boundary of the magnetized phase in the $k$-$\alpha$ plane, thereby capturing the continuous nature of the transition.
+Note that, the sharp change in the magnetization across the critical coupling can get smeared in the presence of a small non-vanishing bias ($\delta \neq 0$), which has been observed in the usual SB model \cite{Zheng2011}.